johnemyers/iste-612/checkpoint-2/checkpoint-2.md

 \newpage

-The line count is identified for each of the filtered document, i.e. the documents with atleast 3 words.
-A time series plot fo the line count across the documents is shown below.
+The line count is identified for each of the filtered documents, i.e. the documents with at least 3 words.
+A time series plot for the line count across the documents is shown below.

 ![Line Count Series Plot\label{lineCount}](./images/lineCount.png)

-The summary statistics for liner count is also gathered to look at the distribution of the lines acorss the documents.
+The summary statistics for line count is also gathered to look at the distribution of the lines across the documents.
 The details are provided below.
-The line count is greater than the word count because of the fact that there are several invalid lines in the document which were redacted.
-The maximum number of lines found is in C05516145.pdf in which most of the lines are unreadable.
+In many cases the line count is greater than the word count because of the fact that there are several invalid lines in the document which were redacted.
+For example, the maximum number of lines found is in C05516145.pdf where most of the lines are unreadable.

 | count | mean   | std    | min | 25%   | 50%   | 75%    | max  |
 |-------|--------|--------|-----|-------|-------|--------|------|